drnens/clock/README.md

-It is a basic desktop clock.
+It is a basic desktop clock with random quotes below the clock.